JoshOrndorff/LearnRholangByExample/1-SendingAndStandardOut/README.md

 ## Say Hello

 !["Person waiving hello"](helloWorld.png)

 There is a long-standing tradition in programming that your first program should say "Hello World".
 Here's the simplest rholang code to put that text on the screen.

 [hello.rho](hello.rho)

 ### Exercise
 Make the program print "Rholang rocks!" instead of "Hello World".

-### Exercise
-Try to change "stdout" to something else.
-Any results?.
-* Try this funny channel name `@"someChannel"`.
-* We're casual here.
-Make the program say "Sup World" on the screen.

 ## WTH is stdout?